sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 * show : the template to use for the show action
 * edit : the template to use for the edit and create action
 * history : the template to use for the history / audit action
-* list_block : the template used for the admin blocks on the dashboard
+* list_block : the template used for the list of admin blocks on the dashboard

 The default values will be set only if the ``Admin::setTemplates`` is not called by the Container.